Rowland C. Kellogg

-Rowland Case Kellogg (December 31, 1843 Elizabethtown, Essex, New York – January 15, 1911, Elizabethtown, Essex Co., NY) was an American lawyer and politician from New York.
+Rowland Case Kellogg (December 31, 1843, in Elizabethtown, New York – January 15, 1911, in Elizabethtown, Essex Co., NY) was an American lawyer and politician from New York.

 Life

-He was the son of Congressman Orlando Kellogg (1809–1865) and Polly (Woodruff) Kellogg (1817–1884).
+He was the son of Congressman Orlando Kellogg and Polly (Woodruff) Kellogg.

 During the American Civil War he enlisted as a private and rose to the rank of brevet major, being commissary of subsistence of different army formations, lastly as Division Commissary of the Union Army of the Shenandoah.

-He married Mary E. Livingston (1842–1887), and they had several children.
+He married Mary E. Livingston and they had several children.

 He was Supervisor of the Town of Elizabethtown from 1869 to 1873; Chairman of the Board of Supervisors of Essex County for two years; District Attorney of Essex County from 1877 to 1885; and a member of the New York State Senate (19th D.) from 1886 to 1889, sitting in the 109th, 110th, 111th and 112th New York State Legislatures.

 On November 13, 1895, he was appointed by Gov. Levi P. Morton as Judge of Essex County to fill the vacancy caused by the resignation of Chester B. McLaughlin who had been elected to the New York Supreme Court.

 He was buried at the Riverside Cemetery in Elizabethtown.